C++ Core Guidelines: Rules about Exception Handling

 Here are the rules for today:

-Let me directly jump into the first one.
+Let me jump directly into the first one.

 E.14: Use purpose-designed user-defined types as exceptions (not built-in types)